 • Size110,500 ft² (10,266 m²)

-• Sustainable FeaturesTargets Passive Haus, LEED Gold, and Salmon-Safe Certification
+• Sustainable FeaturesTargets LEED Gold and Salmon-Safe Certification

 “The project will be designed to showcase British Columbia building products and engineering while adhering to the highest standards of environmental sustainability. ”